HaykuhiMk/Simple-DBMS/README.md

 dbms.cpp: Source file containing the implementation of the DBMS class methods.

 main.cpp: Source file containing the main() function to run the DBMS.

+## Available Commands
+#### create table tableName { columnName1, columnName2, ... }:
+Create a new table with the specified tableName and columns listed within the curly braces.

+#### insert into tableName { data1, data2, ... }:
+Insert data into the table with the specified tableName.

+#### delete from tableName { condition }:
+Delete data from the table with the specified tableName based on the specified condition.

+#### exit:
+Exit the DBMS.